JoshuaPlacidi/Fantasy-Football-Team-Predictions/README.md

 *By minimising human bias and focusing purely on statistics can a system be made to predict high performing fantasy football teams?*

 ## Premise
-This is a statistical study analysing using machine learning in an attempt to develope a system which can use statistics to select high performing fantasy football teams.
+This is an analytical study using machine learning to develope a system which, purely using statistics, is capable of consistently selecting high performing fantasy football teams.
 Regression-based machine learning algorithms are compared in their ability to predict the performance of football players in the English Premier League.
 An optimisation algorithm is then used to select a final team from these predictions.
-The final system is capable of consistently selecting high performing fantasy football teams.

-This project is conducted in the Fantasy Premier League environment, the official application of the Premier League, information of the rules of the game can be found [here](https://fantasy.premierleague.com/help/rules).
+This project is conducted in the Fantasy Premier League environment, the official application of the Premier League, information on the rules of the game can be found [here](https://fantasy.premierleague.com/help/rules).

 ## Results overview
 The final results of the study are briefly summarised here for convenience.
 This document continues, outlining and analysing the pipeline of the system.